monikadubey13/k8s/README.md

    - When to communicate with the container present in the same pod, at that time we use LOCALHOST:8080
    - When to communicate with the container present in the same nodes but in different pods, at that time use Pod ip:port
-   - When to communicate with the different containers present in the different nodes of pods
+   - When to communicate with the different containers present in the different nodes of pods, use